eosin-platform/eov/README.md

 </p>

 eov is a desktop viewer for whole-slide images built in Rust.
-It fills a niche in the WSI ecosystem: a small, higher-performance workbench for quickly viewing WSI files on your local machine.
+It fills a niche in the WSI ecosystem: a small, high-performance workbench for quickly viewing WSI files on your local machine.
 The feature scope is intentionally narrow with its design principle of "small Linux utility for WSI".

 Whereas the sister project [Eosin](https://github.com/eosin-platform/eosin) solves the institution-scale WSI problem, eov aims to provide researchers (and anyone else interested in WSI!) with frictionless viewer capabilities without any extraneous dependencies (e.g. servers, cloud infrastructure).